joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    ***Works fine.
 Files can be decrypted to a new folder, with their original name, or they can be renamed when decrypting.***

+4. Overall system should work on Windows, MacOS and Linux.

+***Works great on Linux, so it should work on MacOS too, however I have no way of checking this as I do not own a computer that runs MacOS.
+The program works well on Windows as well, however I had issues installing PyBluez for the Bluetooth capability (it was asking for the Windows SDK, and even after I installed it, it still asked for it...).
+The rest of the program worked fine, as you can see in this video (type the link into the top bar on your web browser): https://youtu.be/2dcJAWGE_IE***

 ## Things I would do to improve the project